-Born in 1829 and died in 1883, Tu Duc had reigned for over 35 years since 1848, longest among rulers of the Nguyen Dynasty.
+Born in 1829 and died in 1883, Tu Duc had reigned for over 35 years since 1848, the longest among rulers of the Nguyen Dynasty.
 Tu Duc tomb, with some 50 constructions surrounded by a 1,500 m long wall, was built during 1864-1867.

-Emperor Tu Duc was expert at philosophy, Oriental history and particularly literature (he left 4,000 verses and 600 proses) yet failed to successfully rule the country.
+Emperor Tu Duc was an expert at philosophy, Oriental history, and particularly literature (he left 4,000 verses and 600 proses) yet failed to successfully rule the country.
 He was crowned King in the historical period of Vietnam facing the Western developing capitalism.
 Having no son to succeed aggravated the situation and made him world-weary.
 To seclude himself, he ordered the construction of his tomb as a fairyland with poetical features, making it a lifetime recreation ground and a world for his eternal life after death.

-With several palaces and specific man-made landscape, the with poetry and freedom.
+With several palaces and specific man-made landscapes, the with poetry and freedom.
 Perfect harmony is obtained of monuments and nature or nature improved on landscape gardening, a Vietnamese form of art.
 And, if un-symmetry is also a specific beauty of art, then Tu Duc Tomb enjoys it.